gridly-spreadsheet-CMS/gridly-ue4-plugin/README.md

 # Gridly for UE4

-Gridly is the #1 headless CMS for Multilingual Game Development.
+Gridly is the #1 spreadsheet for multi-language content.
+Bring your digital assets together and localize at speed!

 Manage your game’s data as a single source of truth and roll out continuous updates with full localization support & version control.